olimorris/tmux-pomodoro-plus/README.md

-# 🍅 Tmux Pomodoro Plus
+# :tomato: Tmux Pomodoro Plus
 <i>Incorporate the <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique">Pomodoro technique</a> into your tmux setup</i>

 ## :book: Table of Contents